Mechanical engineers are responsible for the design and manufacture of the majority of products around us.

 - an extended piece of work to develop your professional project planning and data analysis skills

-- a major industry-relevant project at Stage 3 (BEng and MEng) and Stage 4 (MEng only), to showcase your professional-level skills
+- a major industry-relevant project at Stage 3 (BEng and MEng) and Stage 4 (MEng only), to solve real-world engineering problems and to showcase your professional-level skills

 Flexible degree structure